What Is Agile Project ManagementWritten by Marc Alringer

 For the first part of the typical Agile sprint, the team holds a sprint planning meeting and decides which features will be completed during the sprint.
 In Agile, features are often referred to as “user stories” because user stories describe the ways that users interact with an application.
 Next, the team breaks the user stories into tasks.
 Each user story may require one or many people to contribute to the story, depending on nature of the work.

 Each day of the sprint, the team will meet up for a daily scrum meeting to discuss each team member’s progress or anything that’s getting in their way.
-A “scrum master” keeps track of progress, often by using visual aids like the storyboard
+A “scrum master” keeps track of progress, often by using visual aids like a storyboard.

 Once the sprint is complete, the team holds a “sprint retrospective” to talk about what went well and what didn’t.
 By assessing the previous sprint, the team can find ways to work more efficiently in the future.
 This helps teams adapt and improve as they move toward project completion.

 Some other popular agile methods are Kanban and XP (Extreme Programming).
 I won’t get into detail about each method but they all share the same end goal of improving quality and responsiveness to changing priorities.

 The traditional project management approach, Waterfall, moves in a strict linear direction.
 Adjustments to a project can be difficult to incorporate as fixed requirements are established up front before any work or testing has begun.
 Agile rejects these traditional methods as too constricting and slow.